haoran119/learning-notes/学习笔记之Finance/README.md

         * Investment Decisions: Investors and stakeholders review a company's cash flow to assess its health and make decisions about investment, credit, and other financial engagements.
         * Budgeting and Forecasting: Monitoring cash flows assists businesses in budgeting and forecasting future financial needs.
     * Understanding the nuances of cash flows allows businesses and investors to make informed decisions about operations, investments, and financing activities.
+* COB ?
+    * In finance, "COB" typically stands for "Close of Business."
+It refers to the end of a working day and can vary depending on the institution, region, and the specific business context.
+Here's a brief explanation:
+    * Close of Business (COB):
+        * General Meaning: It's the end of a working day and is synonymous with terms like EOD (End of Day) or EOB (End of Business).
+In many business contexts, COB refers to the time by which something must be completed on a particular day.
+        * Financial Transactions: In the context of banking or the financial markets, COB might be the cutoff time after which transactions will be processed the next business day.
+For example, a bank might have a COB time for wire transfers; any transfer requested after that time would be processed the next day.
+        * Reporting: In financial markets, end-of-day reports might be run at COB to reflect that day's trading activities, account balances, or other relevant metrics.
+        * Regional Variations: The exact time designated as COB can vary.
+For instance, COB in a financial center like New York might be different from COB in Tokyo due to time zone differences and local market customs.
+        * Specific Contexts: In some specific financial contexts, COB might have a more specialized meaning.
+For instance, in certain risk management contexts, COB data might refer to the data snapshot taken at the end of the business day to evaluate the day's trading activities and associated risks.
+    * It's always important to clarify the exact meaning and time of COB in any given context, especially when dealing with time-sensitive financial transactions or tasks.
 * par ?
     * In finance and investing, the term "par" refers to the face value or nominal value of a financial instrument.
 It is particularly common in the context of bonds, but the concept can apply to other types of securities as well.
 Here's a more detailed explanation:
         * Bonds: For bonds, "par value" is the amount that the issuer agrees to repay at the bond's maturity.
 Typically, this is set at $1,000 for corporate bonds and may differ for other types of bonds.
 When a bond is trading at its par value, it's said to be trading "at par."
 If the bond's price is above par, it's "trading at a premium," and if below par, it's "trading at a discount."